What is Paper Trade?

 #1 – Hand on Experience to Online Trading Platform

 By paper trade, you will come to know about the following features:

-- Each trade shows the number of shares purchased, cost at which share was purchased and the current price of your purchase
+- Each trade shows the number of shares purchased, the cost at which share was purchased, and the current price of your purchase

-- It gives you a realtime update of fluctuation of each share.
+- It gives you a real-time update of the fluctuation of each share.

 - Shows total Profit & Loss of the portfolio.